CamShaft54/jeopardy_score/README.md

 #### Using the Included PowerPoint Presentation
 1. Open the `Jeopardy Macro Template.pptm` included in this repository and accept all dialogs warning you about macros (this is required, but proceed at your own risk).
-2. Add the Developer tab to the Ribbon using these instructions: https://www.howtogeek.com/400301/how-to-add-the-developer-tab-to-the-ribbon/ (they are for Word but should still work).
+2. Add the developer tab to the ribbon, if you don't already have it, using [these](https://www.howtogeek.com/400301/how-to-add-the-developer-tab-to-the-ribbon/) instructions (they are for Word but should still work).
 3. In the Developer tab click on the `Macros` button and the macro in the popup called "GetSlideNumber."
 Click "Edit."
 4. In the new window that appears, locate the third line of the inner window.
 5. Replace "C:\MyFileDirectory" in "C:\MyFileDirectory\SlideNotes.txt" with the directory that contains the Python scorer program.
 If you want to use a different directory/filename you will need to edit the Python scorer script.